 Whether you love or hate Valentine’s Day, if you’re a business owner, you simply can’t ignore this holiday.
-In Europe, Valentine’s Day has become more and more popular in the last few years, so why not reach out to those shoppers who do celebrate it?
+In Europe, Valentine’s Day has become more and more popular in the last few years.
+This means that your business should probably pay attention to it.

-It revealed that exactly half of British people definitely plan to celebrate it, while an additional 22% said that they might celebrate it.
+Exactly half of British people definitely plan to celebrate Valentine's Day, while an additional 22% said that they might celebrate it.

 The survey revealed some interesting numbers on gift-giving as well.